dremio/dbt-dremio/README.md

 ## Reporting bugs and contributing code

 - Want to report a bug or request a feature?
-Let us know on [Slack](http://community.getdbt.com/), or open [an issue](https://github.com/dremio/dbt-dremio/issues/new)
+Let us know by opening [an issue](https://github.com/dremio/dbt-dremio/issues/new)
-- Want to help us build dbt?
-Check out the [Contributing Guide](https://github.com/dbt-labs/dbt/blob/HEAD/CONTRIBUTING.md)

-## Code of Conduct

-Everyone interacting in the dbt project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [dbt Code of Conduct](https://community.getdbt.com/code-of-conduct).